yuhsianw/notion-admin-dashboard/README.md

   - Assign to or remove from workspaces.

 - **Others**:
-  - Switch between light/Dark mode for the dashboard.
+  - Switch between dark/light mode for the dashboard.
-  - Tables include pagination, sorting, filter, and reset to default rows.
+  - Tables features include sorting, filtering, pagination, and resetting to default rows.

 ## Technical Stack